 A number of years ago, some friends invited my wife and me to breakfast so they could update us on life and ministry.
 Long story short: they were heading overseas, and we were thrilled for them.
 So when they asked us to support them, it was an easy decision.

 Fast forward nine years.
 Here’s another long story short: now it’s my wife and I who are preparing for parachurch ministry.
 We needed little convincing about the worthiness of the work.
 No one needed to persuade us that our experience and gifting matched the need.
-But that’s not to say our hearts and minds haven’t been flooded with a number of questions—by which I really mean “fears.”
+But our hearts and minds were flooded with questions—by which I really mean “fears.”
 Most of them revolved around a single issue: our position required us to raise support.
 And so we wondered: Would God provide what we needed?
 Would friends and family respond favorably?

 Every Christian should exercise faith when it comes to their income.
 But support-based work amplifies a sense of dependence upon the Lord.